The United Arab Emirates: An Introduction

 The United Arab Emirates Today

-Today, it is quite common to joke about how “Dubai is not a country” due to the amount of people who visit the Emirates and just call it all Dubai, however, this joke is built on very shaky ground due to a lack of understanding of what the UAE really is.
-I suppose, it all depends on what you consider a country to be.
-For me, coming from a unitary state, Turkey, who managed to visit all seven Emirates in a short time, I would argue that these are indeed seven different states (or countries) that make up a federation.
+Today, it is quite common to joke about how “Dubai is not a country” due to the amount of people who visit the Emirates and just call the entire polity Dubai, however, this joke is built on very shaky ground due to a lack of understanding of what the UAE really is.
+I suppose, it all depends on what you consider a country is.
+For me, coming from a unitary state (Turkey), who managed to visit all seven Emirates in a short time, I would argue that these are indeed seven different states (or countries) that make up a federation.
 This is more or less the real legal arrangement as well.
-All Emirates have their own rulers, called sheikhs and not amirs, who are quite free to do whatever they wish to do on their own lands.
-In fact, this creates scenarios in which differences between two Emirates seem like day and night.
+All Emirates have their own rulers, called sheikhs (not amirs), who are the sole sovereign in their own lands.
+Naturally, this creates scenarios in which differences between two Emirates may seem like day and night.
 For example, while Dubai has its famous hotels and pubs in which alcohol is consumed abundantly, the neighbouring Sharjah is a dry Emirate, where that would be unthinkable.
 While Ras Al Khaimah is poised to open the very first casino in the country soon enough, down south in the seat of power, Abu Dhabi, the current focus is on preserving cultural heritage, presumably both to attract more tourists, and to help keep the more conservative way of life intact.
-I cannot imagine a part of Turkey where you are not allowed by law to drink beer, or just a small part of it deciding to build a casino out of nowhere.
-For those who are accustomed to Federations and Unions, and so on, this may seem normal, and as such it may seem like there really is only one country to speak of, but I will have to disagree on my end here.
+I cannot imagine a part of Turkey where you are not allowed by law to drink beer, or just a small part of it deciding to build a casino out of thin air.
+For those who are accustomed to federations and unions, and so on, this may seem normal, and as such it may seem like there really is only one country to speak of, but I will have to disagree on my end here.
 These differences and the voluntary unification of the peoples is what makes the UAE so interesting and worth a visit in the first place, at least in my humble opinion, though I do think that the Emiratis themselves would not contradict my point all that much.

-Today, the UAE is a melting pot of nationalities, cuisines, languages, and more.
-While some still assume that the economy relies heavily on natural resources, that is untrue.
+Modern day UAE is a melting pot of nationalities, cuisines, languages, and more.
+While some still assume that the economy relies heavily on natural resources, this is mostly untrue.
 Perhaps due to their history with pearling, the Emiratis understood the importance of diversification and try their earnest to move away from relying on black gold.
-Abu Dhabi uses its vast oil and natural gas resources to not only modernize its cities, but also to diversify its economy.
-Incidentally, Dubai had to do that quite earlier on, due to its more meagre natural resources.
-Sheikhs of that smaller Emirate knew very well that they could not rely on natural resources as much as their significantly bigger neighbour can, so they invested the money into projects like dredging the Creek in 1960s and 1970s, and to build the Port of Jebel Ali in 1979, both projects aiming to turn the city into a trade entrepôt.
+Abu Dhabi uses its vast oil and natural gas resources to not only modernize its cities, but also to help diversify its economy.
+Incidentally, Dubai had to do that earlier on, due to its more meagre natural resources.
+Sheikhs of that smaller Emirate knew very well that they could not rely on natural resources as much as their significantly bigger neighbour can, so they invested the oil money into projects like dredging the Creek in 1960s and 1970s, and to build the Port of Jebel Ali in 1979, all projects that aimed to turn the city into a trade entrepôt.
 The fact that the said port is now the ninth busiest one in the whole world speaks volumes to the success of this project.
 They also built an enormous number of mega projects, some of which were cause for much controversy, alas, at the end, such projects put Dubai on the maps of the world’s traveling and luxury shopping community.
-Today, revenue from natural resources make up a small part of Dubai’s diversified economy, and the goal is for all Emirates to have such diversified economies to brace the changing economic global environment and catch the upcoming hypothetical trade winds, wherever they may blow towards.
+Today, revenue from natural resources make up a small part of Dubai’s diversified economy, and the federal goal is for all Emirates to have such diversified economies to brace the changing economic global environment and catch the upcoming trade winds per se, wherever they may blow towards this time.

 Today the Creek is easily navigable for vessels of varying sizes but that was not always the case.
 (Dubai’s Dhow Wharfage)

-It would be a mistake to consider the UAE a done deal at the moment, as there still remains a lot of work to be done to make sure that a secure and rich future lays ahead for the country’s citizens and residents alike.
-There are issues to be fixed, like the gender imbalance within the population which seemed to be one of the main issues locals I talked to complain about.
-Some of the Emirates are certainly lagging behind in infrastructure and creating opportunities for their youth, and those may be brought up to certain standards by federal grants, which Abu Dhabi does hand out at times.
-However, if we are being frank with one another, not a single country on this Earth exists with no obstacles ahead of them.
-After visiting the UAE myself and seeing just how ridiculously kind everyone is, and how multicultural the community is, I cannot help but be positive about the Emirates’ future.
+It would be a mistake to consider the UAE a done deal at the moment, as there still remains a lot of work to be done to make sure that a secure and rich future lays ahead for the federation.
+However, if we are being frank with one another, not a single country on this planet exists with no obstacles ahead of them.
+After visiting the UAE myself, I cannot help but be positive about the Emirates’ future.
 They can easily become and remain one of the top winter destinations in the entire world due to their favourable climate, geographic position, and industry-leading airlines.
-They can certainly continue being an important trade center and focus on the finance sector as well to support the trading industry, which is something that is already being done.
-Heck, with the amount of money that still circulates in the country, Emiratis can possibly invest in robotics and have some early success in automated manufacturing, which would lessen their reliance on migrant workforce, possibly fixing the issue with rising rents and gender imbalance in one go.
+They can certainly continue being an important trade center and continue fostering their finance sector to support the trading industry.
 Anything is possible, and while naysayers will always be there, there is no “expiration date” for the UAE that is set on stone.
-We will wait and see what the future brings to this incredibly interesting and diverse part of our globe soon enough.
+We will wait and see what the future brings to this incredibly interesting part of our globe soon enough.